UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>3
     <ul>
-      <li>AUX-Fin: is, was, 's, are, were, has, ’s, had, have, does</li>
+      <li>AUX-Fin: is, was, 's, are, were, has, ’s, have, had, does</li>
-      <li>PRON: it, he, they, his, she, their, her, them, its, him</li>
+      <li>PRON: it, they, he, his, she, their, her, them, its, him</li>
-      <li>VERB-Fin: said, has, are, have, had, is, 's, says, comes, came</li>
+      <li>VERB-Fin: said, has, are, had, is, have, 's, says, came, comes</li>
     </ul>
   </li>
 </ul>